ash-project/ash/README.md

 ## Introduction

-Traditional MVC Frameworks (Rails, Django, .Net, Phoenix, etc) leave it up to the user to build the glue between requests for data (HTTP requests in various forms as well as server-side domain logic) and their respective ORMs.
+Traditional MVC Frameworks (Rails, Phoenix, etc) leave it up to the user to build the glue between requests for data (HTTP requests in various forms as well as server-side domain logic) and their respective ORMs.
 In that space, there is an incredible amount of boilerplate code that must get written from scratch for each application (authentication, authorization, sorting, filtering, sideloading relationships, serialization, etc).

 Ash is an opinionated yet configurable framework designed to reduce boilerplate in an Elixir application.
 Ash does this by providing a layer of abstraction over your system's data layer(s) with `Resources`.
 It is designed to be used in conjunction with a phoenix application, or on its own.